clarkmcc/chitchat/README.md

 [] Support for custom tokenizers from HuggingFace
 [] Cancelling inference midway through

-## Privacy and Analytics

-I'm using [Aptabase's Tauri integration](https://aptabase.com/blog/catching-panics-on-tauri-apps) to catch and report panics to me as well as other basic events like the number of model downloads.
-All statistics are anonymous and behind a cargo feature flag (`analytics`).
-While the release binaries ship with anonymous analytics, you can build from source without that flag to remove them.

 ## How does it work?

 This is just a Tauri frontend on the incredible [rustformers/llm](https://github.com/rustformers/llm) project.
 This